KDigitalAi/Skill-Capital-AI-MockMate/README.md

    - Check that database schema is set up correctly
    - Ensure RLS policies allow service role access

-## 📄 License

-This project is for educational purposes.
+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Contribution Guidelines

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+---

+## 📄 License

+This project is for educational purposes.

+---

 ## 📧 Support